ForkahEH/AWS-3-Tier-Architecture/README.md

 Navigate back to the EC2 console.

+7. Create a Launch Template and Auto Scaling Group.
-7. Select the running instance of the web server, Click on the actions tab, select "Images and template" from the drop down menu, select "create template from instance" from the drop down menu.
+Select the running instance of the web server, Click on the actions tab, select "Images and template" from the drop down menu, select "create template from instance" from the drop down menu.

 <img width="724" alt="Screenshot 2023-09-05 154815" src="https://github.com/ForkahEH/AWS-3-Tier-Architecture/assets/127892742/32300c19-cdfc-40a3-833c-80380d1f1b53">